Our Current Understanding of the Human Health and Environmental Risks of PFAS

 Exposure to PFAS May be Harmful to Human Health

-Current scientific research suggests that exposure to high levels of certain PFAS may lead to adverse health outcomes.
+Current scientific research suggests that exposure to certain PFAS may lead to adverse health outcomes.
 However, research is still ongoing to determine how different levels of exposure to different PFAS can lead to a variety of health effects.
 Research is also underway to better understand the health effects associated with low levels of exposure to PFAS over long periods of time, especially in children.

 What We Know about Health Effects